 Dr. Donna Curtin was raised on a small farm outside of Chepstow, Ontario, where her parents kept horses and bred Old English Sheepdogs.
 She practices veterinary medicine in Hanover, Ontario, close to her family’s poultry and cash crop farm where she lives with her husband, two children, too many chickens to count, a couple cats, three destructive dogs and her small collection of fabulous shoes.

 In Dr. Curtin’s writing, animals portray important characters, just as often as people.

-Donna has been a participant of the Muskoka Novel Marathon since 2015, raising funds to support adult literacy through the YMCA.
-In 2015, her work in progress, inspired by her experience as a rural veterinarian, won Best Novel (Adult Category).
+Donna is a regular participant in the Muskoka Novel Marathon, raising funds to support adult literacy through the YMCA.
+In 2022, her work in progress won an Honourable Mention for Best Novel (Adult Category) and in 2015, her manuscript, inspired by her experience as a rural veterinarian, won Best Novel (Adult Category).

 After fifteen years, Dr. Curtin finally managed to complete a short story about a little, big eyed dog who stole her heart in veterinary school.
 A Palpable Thrill has been published in Pawprints on the Heart (2017), where all proceeds are being donated to the Farley Foundation.
 The Farley Foundation assists pet owners in financial need to pay for unexpected veterinary expenses for their beloved pets.